Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 When a product choice conflicts with enterprise guardrails or creates dependencies outside the product boundary, consultation or escalation becomes necessary.

-### Domain Architecture Decisions
+### Domain and Enterprise Architecture Decisions

-Domain-level authority becomes useful when several products need a coherent answer but the decision does not need enterprise-wide governance.
+Some architectural decisions are too broad for a single product but do not automatically require enterprise-level authority.

-For example, three customer-facing products may use different definitions of an "active customer."
-Each definition may work locally, but the differences create problems for reporting, service, and integration.
-Resolving the meaning, ownership, and authoritative source is a domain decision rather than an internal product choice.
+Three customer-facing products may, for example, use different definitions of an "active customer."
+Each definition works locally, but the differences create problems for reporting, service, and integration.
+Resolving the meaning, ownership, and authoritative source is a domain-level decision because the consequences cross product boundaries.

+Other decisions create wider and more durable commitments.
+Selecting an enterprise identity provider, adopting a strategic platform, establishing technology lifecycle policy, or approving an exception that others may use as a precedent can affect several domains and constrain future choices.

+The distinction is mainly one of scope.

+Domain architecture helps coordinate decisions across related products, services, processes, and data.
+Enterprise architecture becomes relevant when a decision crosses domains, establishes an organization-wide direction, or creates a dependency that the wider organization must fund, govern, and live with.

-A Domain Architect or equivalent may own or facilitate decisions about integration patterns, shared services, data ownership, target architecture, cross-product dependencies, and domain standards.
+A Domain Architect or equivalent may own or facilitate decisions about shared services, integration patterns, data ownership, cross-product dependencies, and domain standards.
+Enterprise Architecture may hold authority for some broader decisions while preparing, facilitating, or governing others.

-The role is not valuable because it sits higher in a hierarchy.
-It is valuable because it has enough context and mandate to address consequences across product boundaries.

-### Enterprise Architecture Decisions

-Enterprise-level authority becomes relevant when a decision creates long-lived commitments across domains.

-Examples include adopting a strategic cloud platform, selecting an enterprise identity provider, establishing lifecycle policy, or approving an exception that other teams are likely to treat as precedent.

-Such decisions should not be made independently by whichever team happens to act first.

-Final authority may sit with Enterprise Architecture, technology leadership, management, an investment forum, or another explicitly authorized body.
-What matters is that the authority is visible and accountable for the broader consequences.
+Final authority may still sit with technology leadership, management, an investment forum, or another explicitly authorized body.
+Architecture should make the consequences visible and help place the decision with the role that can actually stand behind it.

 ### Security and Risk Decisions